verybamboo/Back-End-API/README.md

 I went through various templates and examples that were provided and just tinkered with them.
 I tested it with a temporary database and I might change the topic depending on my interests.

+# Schema layout

+---

+name: { type: String }
+vision: { type: String }
+weapon: { type: String }
+nation: { type: String }
+affiliation: { type: String }
+constellation: { type: String }
+birthday: { type: String } (this is a string because they don't have a birth year and not a true type: Date)
+description: { type: String }

+# Instructions and paths

+---

+Endpoints

+get: /characters - (gets all characters)
+get: /characters/:id - (gets characters by their ID)
+get: /characters/name/:name - (gets characters by their name)
+post: /characters - (create a character)
+put: /characters/:id - (update a character by their ID)
+put: /characters/name/:name - (update a character by their name)
+delete: /characters/:id - (delete a character by their ID)
+delete: /characters/name/:name - (delete a character by their name)

 # Unsolved issues

 ---